rombrew/phobia/doc/MachineProbe.md

 ## Preparation

 You may need to adjust some parameters in accordance with the capabilities of the machine to not burn it.
-Default is acceptable for most RC motors but be aware.
+Default is acceptable for most large RC motors but be aware.
 These parameters are used to probe the machine.

 	(pmc) reg pm.probe